Five Ways to Build a Better Salad

 2. Caesar Salad

 A simple 4-ingredient salad that is packed with flavor.
 Start your salad with a bed of romaine lettuce.
 Add shredded parmesan cheese, croutons, and dressing!
 Caesar salad is also delicious when you top it with chicken.
 If you have the time, try your hand at making homemade Caesar dressing (you might be surprised it calls for anchovy paste, but that’s what gives it that zing!).

 3. Steak Salad

 Grill or pan sear a steak for a filling salad at home.
 Sirloins, prime ribs, and flat iron steaks are most commonly chosen for steak salads.
 Garnish your steak with salt and pepper before cooking.
 After cooking your steak, cube it or slice it for your salad.
 Two common choices for steak salad greens are to use a lettuce wedge or a bed of romaine lettuce.
 This flavor-packed salad is amazing with shredded cheddar cheese and ranch or bleu cheese dressing.

 You can buy rotisserie chicken to shred, or grill your own.
-If you decide to grill your own chicken, then consider marinating it ahead of time in Italian dressing before cooking.
-Marinating the chicken helps to prevent the chicken from drying out while cooking.
+If you decide to grill your own chicken, then consider marinating it in Italian dressing for several hours before cooking.
+Marinating the chicken helps prevent the chicken from drying out while cooking.
 Combine your shredded chicken with your favorite greens, toppings, and salad dressing.